nshunned/QFQI/README.md

 # QFQI
 Quantum Fields and Quantum Information lab at the University of Virginia

-The goal of my experimental simulation was to evaluate the efficiency of various proposed quantum states as they evolve through a Mach-Zenhnder Interferometer.
+The goal of my experimental simulation was to evaluate the efficiency of various proposed quantum states as they evolve through a Mach-Zehnder Interferometer.

 Two main quantum operators were utilized to assess the efficiency -- number operator and parity operator.
 Parity loss was also calculated.